 Art with Trigonometry

-The brilliance of symmetry makes wonderful art in this math project.
-Have students use at least six trigonometric functions (like sine cosine and tangent) over a certain domain to create symmetry.
-They should use a graphing calculator to visualize how these function graphs interlace.
-Have students conventionally graph each graph on oversized paper.
-Have students color certain domains and ranges in certain colors.
-The art and fun becomes everlasting with this trigonometry project.
+The beauty of symmetry makes expressive art in this math project.
+Have students use at least six trigonometric functions (like sine, cosine and tangent) over a domain such as zero to 180 degrees to reveal the symmetry.
+They can use a graphing calculator to compare the functions visually.
+Have students conventionally plot each graph on oversized paper.
+Have students fill the symmetric parts with colors that stand out.
+For more advanced students, try circular patterns on polar graph paper instead of cartesian coordinates.
+The art and fun makes a strong impression with this trigonometry project.

 Rockets Trigonometry Project

 Simple rocket construction requires a half-filled water bottle and a tire pump.
-Getting the rocket higher may require special fitting, but making a rocket helps with understanding trigonometric math based principles.
-By launching rockets at a pre-determined angle, students can determine the height the rockets will reach, using a measuring tape and equations from trigonometry class.
+Getting the rocket to go higher may require special fittings, but making a rocket helps with understanding trigonometric math-based principles.
+By launching rockets at a predetermined angle, students can calculate the height the rockets will reach, using a measuring tape and equations from trigonometry class.
 The actual construction of a rocket makes use of trigonometry as well but may be hard to incorporate.

 Measuring a Tall Building

-Applied trigonometry means using the principles from the classroom to solve real life problems.
-How tall is the school building?
+Applied trigonometry means using the principles from the classroom to solve real-life problems.
+Students can, for example, find the height of their school building.
 This project starts with steps to determine of the angle at which the sun hits the building.
-The angle from a stick's shadow represents the same angle.
+A vertical stick will cast a shadow with the same angle as the building’s shadow.
 Measure the height of the stick and length of the shadow.
 Use the Pythagorean theorem to find the hypotenuse and the law of sines to find the angle of the sun hitting the building.
 Use the law of cosine with the discovered angle and the length of the building's shadow to solve for the height of the building.